Toward Automated Robustness Evaluation of Mathematical Reasoning: Experiments

-The rewriter and verifier are both implemented using Qwen2.5-32B-Instruct~\cite{qwen2025qwen25technicalreport} unless otherwise specified.
-We set the temperature to 0 for all target models and the verifier, ensuring deterministic sampling, and set the temperature to 1 and top-p to 0.9 for the rewriter to encourage diverse exploration of rewriting.
-We set the stream number $N$ to 5 and the iteration number $K$ to 3.
+\hyt{Unless otherwise specified, we use Qwen2.5-32B-Instruct~\cite{qwen2025qwen25technicalreport} as both the rewriter and verifier, owing to its strong performance as an open-source model and its good alignment with human judgments (a detailed component analysis is provided in Appendix~\ref{app:component_analysis}.)
+For AIME2025, we employ GPT-5~\cite{GPT-5} to handle the higher reasoning complexity.
+We set the temperature to 0 for target models and the verifier to ensure determinism, while using temperature 1 and top-p 0.9 for the rewriter to encourage diversity.
+We set the stream number $N=5$ and iterations $K=3$.
+The maximum token limit is 1,024, extended to 32,768 for AIME2025.}

-\paragraph{Evaluation.} We evaluate our approach using two metrics: test failure rate (TFR) and accuracy. \\ $\bullet$ \textbf{Test failure rate (TFR)} is calculated as the percentage of questions that fail our testing, meaning those that—after applying our \mname framework—result in incorrect answers from the target model despite being answered correctly in their original form.

-$\bullet$ \textbf{Accuracy} measures the proportion of questions correctly answered relative to the total number of questions in the dataset.
+\paragraph{Evaluation.} We evaluate our approach using two metrics: test failure rate (TFR) and accuracy. \\ $\bullet$ \textbf{Test failure rate (TFR)} is the percentage of questions that fail our testing; specifically, those where the target model produces incorrect answers after applying our \mname framework, despite answering them correctly in their original form.\\ $\bullet$ \textbf{Accuracy} measures the proportion of questions correctly answered relative to the total number of questions in the dataset.
 We report the vanilla accuracy (\textbf{VAcc}, performance on the original dataset) and the robustness accuracy (\textbf{RAcc}, performance after applying our \mname framework).
 Since we do not apply \mname to all of the originally correctly answered questions in GSM8K, the robustness accuracy on that benchmark is estimated with $\text{RAcc}=\text{VAcc}\times (1-\text{TFR})$.